-Applicants should have an acceptable bachelor's degree in law, political science or a closely related social science (preferably with a minor in political science or legal studies) and an overall grade of gayyid giddan or a grade point average of 3.0
+Applicants to the IHRLJ diploma program should have an acceptable bachelor's degree in law, political science, or a closely related social science (preferably with a minor in political science or legal studies) and an overall grade of gayyid giddan or a grade point average of 3.0

 Admitted diploma candidates should normally start their course sequence in the fall semester.
-A total of 18 credit hours is required.
-Diploma students follow the exact academic cycle of the master's in international human rights law.
-Graduating diploma students may choose to continue their study at the law department toward an MA in international human rights law.
+Diploma students follow the exact academic cycle of the master's in international human rights law and justice.
+Graduating diploma students may choose to continue their study at the law department toward an MA in international human rights law and Justice.
 Fulfilling the credits requirement of the diploma normally calls for two semesters of study.
-Diploma candidates are not required to write a thesis
+Diploma candidates are not required to write a thesis.